UtrechtUniversity/workshop-introduction-to-R-and-data/README.md

 ### Videos

+The morning session (Introduction to R) has been recorded for self-study.
+Links to the videos and corresponding slides are below.

 | Subject | Slides | Video | Exercise | Answer slide | Answer video |
 |:--------|:-------|:------|:---------|:-------------|:-------------|
 | Introduction to Rstudio | [Slides](slides/slides_introduction.html#12) | [Video](https://youtu.be/FFYSAUJ305o) | - | - | - |